gabebw/dotfiles/README.md

 ## Tags

 `rcm` has the concept of tags: items under `tag-git/` are in the `git` tag, and so on.
-I'm using it for organization, so that if someone starts using Haskell I can point them at all of my Haskell configuration across Vim/Zsh/GHCi, all in one place.
+I'm using it for organization.

 ## Zsh